 Mom's Kitchen Handbook

-tuna, chickpea, farro salad
+Tuna chickpea farro salad

-Consider Canned Tuna
+Don’t Overlook Canned Tuna

 To my mind, Americans have a rather narrow view for how canned fish is used in everyday meals.
 Frankly, we can be a bit snobbish about it, with a tendency to consider fresh fish the far superior option.
 The fact is, canned seafood is nourishing, economical, convenient, and done right, plainly delicious.
 I always have a few cans of fish (usually tuna, salmon, and sardines) tucked in the pantry.
 Perhaps we need to take a cue from our friends in Europe, who lean on a wide variety of canned fish, tuna included, in many difference preparations.